TarsCloud/K8STARS/README.md

 # K8STARS
-K8stars is a convenient solution to run the tar service in kubernetes.
+K8STARS is a convenient solution to run TARS services in kubernetes.

 ## Characteristics
--Maintain the native development framework capability of tars -Automatic registration and configuration deletion of name service for tars -Support smooth migration of original tar services to k8s and other container platforms -Non intrusive design, no coupling relationship with operating environment
+-Maintain the native development capability of TARS -Automatic registration and configuration deletion of name service for TARS -Support smooth migration of original TARS services to K8S and other container platforms -Non intrusive design, no coupling relationship with operating environment

 ## Implementation scheme